 The Commission formally moved the project into the final design phase in early 2015.
 This action followed the completion of a system-wide investment-grade (Level III) traffic and revenue study in 2014 and a reconfirmation that the project would be executed as a conventional design-bid-build project.

-The multi-element project is projected to cost $439 million, according to estimates compiled during the latter stages of the final design process in 2016.
+The program cost of the project was $534 million.
 (This figure represents the all-in cost and includes construction, concept plans, final design, environmental documentation and all other previous and projected expenditures.)

-The project involves much more than a replacement of the current functionally obsolete four-lane Scudder Falls Bridge.
-The project also will include safety upgrades to the two highway interchanges at both ends of the bridge, widening of I-95 to the inside from the bridge to Route 322 in Pennsylvania, and construction of shoulders on the bridge crossing to handle breakdowns and emergencies.
+The project involved much more than a replacement of the current functionally obsolete four-lane Scudder Falls Bridge.
+The project also included safety upgrades to the two highway interchanges at both ends of the bridge, widening of the approach highway (formerly signed I-95 but switched to I-295 for reasons unrelated to the project) from the bridge to Route 322 in Pennsylvania, and construction of shoulders on the bridge crossing to handle breakdowns and emergencies.
 The two inside shoulder lanes would have the capacity to serve proposed bus/rapid transit routes.
-The Commission also has announced that it will install a bike/pedestrian walkway on the bridge’s upstream side to connect canal paths on both sides of the river and install noise walls where warranted.
+A shared-use bike/pedestrian walkway was constructed on the bridge’s upstream side to connect canal paths on both sides of the river.
+Also noise-abatement walls were installed where warranted in the project area.

 In December 2009, the Commission voted to establish cashless tolling for the Scudder Falls Replacement Bridge.
 The action was taken due to the absence of federal and state transportation support for the project.